Tountoun/spring-graphql/README.md

     mvn spring-boot:run
 ````
 ## Features
-### Note: The schema of the response is specified by the client
+### Note: The schema of the response is specified by the client.
+This avoids over-fetching and under-fetching.
 - Get list of books

 ![](screencasts/books-request.png)